-- Although not in the Committee's remit Andrew Smith was asked if there were plans to recruit more police officers for Waverley as Community Safety came under his remit.
-He explained there was a desire to increase numbers but a decision had not been made as yet. - Outcome 7 should include major remodelling also. - HDC7.8 should have a start date of 01/04/2020 not 2019. - HDC 7.4 members asked about the sites at feasibility stage.
-Andrew Smith advised that they could not be named in the public domain at present.
+- Although not in the committees remit AS was asked if there were plans to recruit more police officers for Waverley as Community Safety came under his remit.
+He explained there was a desire to increase numbers but a decision had not been made as yet.
+GC advised that we should find out by end of January how the money will be allocated. - Outcome 7 should include major remodelling also. - HDC7.8 should have a start date of 01/04/2020 not 2019. - HDC 7.4 members asked about the sites at feasibility stage.
+AS advised that they could not be named in the public domain at present.
 It was suggested that the paragraph be reworded or removed. - It was suggested that HDC7.4 be split down into 2 parts with the schemes at Chiddingfold, Churt and Godalming be a separate objective. - HDC 7.7 Members asked for clarification on the bidding of properties.
-Andrew Smith was asked if we were bidding on properties already built?
+AS was asked if we were bidding on properties already built?
 If so they were keen to know if there was a price difference between us purchasing and costs to build.

-Louisa Blundell explained that as builds were tenure neutral and appraisals on the properties were carried out we certainly wouldn't be paying more.
+LB explained that as builds were tenure neutral and appraisals on the properties were carried out we certainly wouldn't be paying more.

 - It was asked how often developers fail to deliver once a planning application is agreed.
-Andrew Smith explained that we do press them and there are often discussions around viability. - HDC 7.1 The Chairman advised there seemed to be two objectives and asked for them to be split.
+AS explained that we do press them and there are often arguments around viability.
+GC advised we could refuse future applications if they do. - HDC 7.1 The chair advised there seemed to be two objectives and asked for them to be split.
 He also asked for 'location' to be added into the sentence regarding affordable housing. - HDC 7.5 It was requested that 'Carbon Neutral' be changed to 'Low Carbon' as it is very difficult to have a carbon neutral home. - HDC 7.6 Members asked for the final sentence regarding refurbishment of phases 2 & 3 to be removed. - HDC 7.7 First sentence please add 'in target locations' - Objective 8 Members emphasised that the homelessness team were brilliant. - HDC 9.3 Members asked how easy it was to measure the carbon footprint of an Edwardian house.
-Andrew Smith advised that this was a good topic to provide a presentation on.
+AS advised that this was a good topic to provide a presentation on.

-The Committee noted the Service plans and asked the Executive to note their comments.
+The Committee noted the Service plans and asks the Executive to note their comments.

 49. HOUSING REVENUE ACCOUNT (HRA) BUDGET (Agenda item 7.)
-(Pages 35 - 40)

-The Committee had received a briefing prior to the meeting on the HRA to better understand the complexities of the budget.
-Lindsay Kennedy introduced herself and advised she had redesigned the business plan and drawn up the HRA budget.
+The committee had received a briefing prior to the meeting on the HRA to better understand the complexities of the budget.
+LK introduced herself and advised she had redesigned the business plan and drawn up the HRA budget.

 Members had queried in the briefing what efficiencies had been made by the Housing team.
-Lindsay Kennedy advised that there were a large amount of high value spends going out from the HRA and these were put up to tender so we were getting value for money on these contracts.
+LK advised that there were a large amount of high value spends going out from the HRA and these were put up to tender so we were getting value for money on these contracts.
 Various efficiencies have been implemented over the area and contractors were regularly challenged over charge increases.

 It had been raised that the rent increase proposed was above the rate of inflation and may be unaffordable to some.
-It was explained that due to the Government's ruling that rents must decrease by 1% each year for the last 4 years this had caused a deficit which needed to be 'clawed' back.
+It was explained that due to the governments ruling that rents must decrease by 1% each year for the last 4 years this had caused a deficit which needed to be 'clawed' back.

-Some Members advised they had been frustrated by the rent decrease and that they felt a 2.7% rise was not unreasonable.
-The Tenant Panel members suggested that it would be helpful for tenants if they knew where this money was spent.
+Some members advised they had been frustrated by the rent decrease and that they felt a 2.7% rise was not unreasonable.
+The tenant panel members suggested that it would be helpful for tenants if they knew where this money was spent.